shlushi/DarlingtonGradeNotifier/README.md

    - `DAR_PASSWORD`: Your Darlington login password
    - `TELNYX_API_KEY`: Telnyx API v2 key which you can find [here](https://portal.telnyx.com/#/app/api-keys)
    - `FROM_PHONE_NUMBER`: A phone number ordered on Telnyx
-   - `TO_PHONE_NUMBER`: The phone number to recieve SMS notifications on
+   - `TO_PHONE_NUMBER`: The phone number to receive SMS notifications on

 ## Usage